Chapter Thirty-Seven Hubris

 This seems to please her.

 “I’ve been thinking more about being an emissary and I don’t think—I know it’s not me because the first hint of oppression I come across and confront, I will not go lightly on the oppressors.
 I was never one to just sit back and allow shit to happen to other people.
-And I realize there are grey areas that need a more logical and practical approach.
+And I realize there are grey areas that need a more logical and practical and diplomatic approach.
 I’m not sure I can handle that.”

 “Shit?”
 I sense the dark humor dancing in the depths of those eyes.
 It relaxes me.